How Did The Rainbow Become A Symbol Of Gay Pride?

 Because as everyone knows (except my grandmother, apparently), swathing your body in rainbows means that you're definitely not-straight.
-It's why so many LGBTQ+ people adorn themselves and their belongings with rainbow pins and stickers as soon as they come out: Because wearing rainbows is an easy way to signal to other LGBTQ+ people, "Hey, I'm one of you."
+It's why so many LGBTQ+ people adorn themselves and their belongings with rainbow pins and stickers as soon as they come out: Because wearing rainbows is the easiest way to signal to other LGBTQ+ people that, "Hey, I'm one of you."

 Advertisement

 But the rainbow wasn't always a symbol of LGBTQ+ pride.
-Being queer didn't get quite so colorful until 1978, when a gay activist named Gilbert Baker created an eight-color flag.
+Being queer didn't get quite so colourful until 1978, when a gay activist named Gilbert Baker created an eight-colour flag.
 After that, rainbows started becoming synonymous with the LGBTQ+ community (so much so that many religious people have claimed that queer people "stole" rainbows from God).

-And although we don't really need any explanation now (because rainbows feel inherently queer to many people), the original eight colors were chosen deliberately.
-Baker once told CBC Radio that he and several other members of the Grove Street gay community center in San Francisco chose the colors based on color therapy, which posits that each color has a specific energy and meaning.
+And although we don't really need any explanation now (because rainbows feel inherently gay to many people), the original eight colours were chosen deliberately.
+Baker once told CBC Radio that he and several other members of the Grove Street gay community centre in San Francisco chose the colours based on colour therapy, which posits that each colour has a specific energy and meaning.
 So Baker and his friends chose eight that they believed would best represent LGBTQ+ people: pink for sex, red for life, orange for healing, yellow for sunlight, green for nature, turquoise for magic, blue for serenity, and purple for spirit.

 “